alexandrainst/danlp/docs/docs/gettingstarted/contributing.md

 ### Adding new models or datasets

-When you add a new model or a new dataset to the danlp package, you should also:
+When you add a new model or a new dataset to the danlp repository, you should also:

 1. test it
 2. benchmark it
 3. document it

+#### Test

-Add a test for it:
+Add a test for your model or dataset:

 - in `tests/test_datasets.py` for a new dataset,
 - in `tests/test_{framework}_models.py` for a new model (where `framework` is `spacy`, `flair` or `bert`) or create a new test file if you introduce a new framework.

+Then run the test(s) (e.g. `python -m unittest tests/test_dataset.md`).

+#### Benchmark

+Benchmark your model or dataset.
-Benchmark it in `examples/benchmarks`.
-Add the code for benchmarking in the corresponding task file.
+In `examples/benchmarks`, add the code for benchmarking in the corresponding task file.
 If your model introduce a new task, create a new benchmark file for this task.
 Don't forget to add any potential required packages in `requirements_benchmarks.txt`.

+#### Document

 Add (markdown) documentation in `docs`: